 - I-9 tax form: Employers file I-9 forms, which verify employee identity.
 Every United States employer is responsible for an I-9 form for each employee, both citizens and non-citizens.
 The employee has to prove work authorization using acceptable documentation.

 - W-9 tax form: The W-9 form, similar to the I-9 form, verifies independent contractor identities.
-Business owners use them to gather any legal information from the independent contractors they hire.
+Business owners use them to gather all legal information from the independent contractors they hire.

-- 1040-ES form: The 1040-ES form allows you to determine and pay your estimated tax.
-Estimated tax is for income not subject to withholding, including self-employment earnings, interest, dividends, alimony, rents and other sources.
+- 1040-ES form: The 1040-ES form allows you to determine and pay your estimated tax, which is for income not subject to withholding, including self-employment earnings, interest, dividends, alimony, rents and other sources.
 If you opt out of voluntary withholding, you should make estimated tax payments.

 All these forms and details provide lots of information.
 Interpreting the information can be difficult for anyone who is not a professional tax accountant.
 The fine print may be hiding credits, deductions or other tax benefits you’ve missed.
 Even if you feel well-versed in tax-related lingo, it could benefit you to confer with a professional tax service.
 A tax consultant can help you solve tax issues, maximize your earnings and minimize your liability.
 This could be a substantial advantage for you and your family.

-If you owe back taxes or have other concerns, a tax consultant can help decrease the burden on your shoulders.
+If you need help with back taxes or have other concerns, a tax consultant can help decrease the burden on your shoulders.
 They can work to slow down the collection process, lessen the penalties you’ve accrued and create an affordable payment plan.
 They’ll communicate with the IRS to formulate the best possible solution for you.

 Contact BC Tax for a Free, No-Obligation Consultation